 A surefire way to spot a blogger who’s not getting eyes on their content is when you see that he or she doesn’t understand their target audience.
 Don’t take this the wrong way, but many bloggers think they are God’s gift to their readers.

 They post about all sorts of random, unrelated things, and with no real rhyme or reason.
 Sure, they may have close personal friends who will follow their posts no matter what they write about.
-But as for the masses out there in cyberspace, they probably don’t care about your cool, new blinged out iPhone case.
+But as for the masses out there in cyberspace, arriving at a blog where one post is about a cool, new blinged out iPhone case when the next post is about giving your dog a perm ISN’T WHAT THEY’RE LOOKING FOR!

-Your blog should be centralized around a singular theme or niche.
+Your blog should be centralized around a singular theme or specific niche.

 Whether you’re building an online business or a casual blog, this is a very important and foundational step.
-Choosing a profitable niche market to target is easier than you think.
+Choosing a profitable niche market is a key to your success..
 Choose a niche that you have a genuine interest in so creating content around that niche won’t seem like work.

 And when you choose your niche market to target, STICK TO IT.
 Your readers will follow you because they’ll know what to expect in future posts.
-For example, if your niche is DSLR cameras, you’ll want all your posts to be relevant to that topic.
+For example, if your niche is travel photography, you’ll want all your posts to be relevant to that topic.

 Step 2: Using Low Competition / High Traffic Keywords